jportela/www-joaoportela/blog/2020/04/on-sabbaticals.md

 _**Motivation**: Create.
 Build your portfolio and online presence.
 Explore your side projects.
 Make yourself known for what you build._

 I’m happiest when I’m building.
-That's why I love being a software engineer. *Revamping my personal website and starting this blog* is already a step on that direction.
+That's why I love being a software engineer. *Revamping my website and starting this blog* is already a step in that direction.
 I also have plans for *contributing to open-source* and *creating a new product* (if all goes well, I'll share news about it soon).

 ### Grow

 _**Motivation:** Explore other interests.
 Get better on everyday things._

-These are things that make me happy on my daily life, and that I want to explore more or get better at.
+These are things that make me happy in my daily life, and that I want to explore more or get better at.
 I might write about these in this blog, occasionally:

   * **Cooking** (I'm getting better at it, but there's still a lot I need to learn/practice)
   * **Piano** (I've stopped learning/playing and I want it to be part of my life again)
   * **Fitness** (focused on distance running, strength training to support it and general health)

-I also have other two interests that I've given lower priority.
-It would be great if I get time to explore these, but I prefer to give more attention to the above, than half-heartedly do all:
+I also have two other interests that I've given lower priority.
+It would be great if I get time to explore these, but I prefer to give more attention to the above than half-heartedly do all of them:

   * **Japanese** (I had a few lessons a long time ago, and want to resume it)
   * **Drawing** (I'm terrible at it.
 I want to get better)